developedbyaya/JavaScript/README.md

 ### JS Basics

-How can we start a programming language lesson without writing the most famous programming line,I am talking about a "Hello World!" program in JS :).
+How can we start a programming language lesson without writing the most famous programming line, a simple "Hello World!" program in JS :).

-`alert("Hello World!);` // This will display hello world inside a browser window.
-You are now officially a developer.
+`alert("Hello World!");` // This will display hello world inside a browser window.
+You are now officially a developer!

-The `alert()` keyword is JS is used to display messages or alerts as the word implies to the user.
-The message will appear like this:
+The `alert()` keyword in JS is used to display messages or alerts as the word itself implies to the user.
+The message will appear like this (in firefox), depending on the browser you are using, it might appear slightly different:

 ![alertbox](https://github.com/developedbyaya/JavaScript/assets/135131214/ce3b51e0-cf5e-481e-a3b1-1873e3d8edf0)